 Preparing for IELTS writing requires constant improvement through professional feedback.
 You cannot go on practicing mindlessly, without anyone telling you where to improve.
 Remember it is a cyclic process, where you write, get your writing checked, work on your mistakes or drawbacks and write again.
 If you do not have a mentor, achieving higher bands will be impossible.

-Mistakes to avoid in IELTS Writing
+Mistakes to Avoid in IELTS Writing Test

 The preparation of IELTS writing is perhaps the most time-consuming.
 It also comes with common mistakes.
 Here are a few mistakes that you should totally avoid if you are aiming at a high score: